 - Finding in considering the number of person(s) available to bid: The City Council finds that competition will not be inhibited, nor will favoritism be encouraged because of this exemption.
-The CM/GC will be selected through a competitive negotiation process in accordance with the cost and qualification based process authorized by the City Council. - Solicitation Process: Pursuant to ORS 279C.400 the CM/GC Request for Proposal (RFP) solicitation will be advertised in local and regional publications of general and industry specific circulation. - b.
+The CM/GC will be selected through a competitive negotiation process in accordance with the cost and qualification based process authorized by the City Council. - a.
+Solicitation Process: Pursuant to ORS 279C.400 the CM/GC Request for Proposal (RFP) solicitation will be advertised in local and regional publications of general and industry specific circulation. - b.
 Full Disclosure: To ensure full disclosure of information, the RFP will include the following information: - i.
 Detailed Description of the Project - ii.
 Contractual Terms and Conditions - iii.
 Selection Process - iv.
 Evaluation Criteria - v.
 Role of Evaluation Committee - vi.
 Provision for Comments - vii.
 Complaint Process and Remedies - c.
 Selection Process: Highlights of the selection process will include: - i.
 During the pre-proposal period, interested parties will at any time prior to 10 business days before the close of the solicitation, be able to ask questions and request clarifications if they believe that any of the terms and conditions of the solicitation are unclear, inconsistent with industry standards or unfair and unnecessarily restrictive of competition. - ii.
-Proposals will be submitted to the City at a time specified in the advertisements. - iii.
+Sealed proposals will be submitted to the City at a time specified in the advertisements. - iii.
 The following evaluation process will be used: - 1.
-Proposals will be evaluated for completeness and compliance with the requirements of the RFP. - 2.
-Proposals considered complete and responsive will be evaluated to determine if they meet the qualifying criteria of the RFP.
-If a proposal is unclear, the proposer may be asked to provide written clarification.
-Those proposals that do not meet the requirements will be rejected. - 3.
-Proposals will be independently scored against predetermined criteria by the voting members of the Evaluation Committee.
-Scores will be combined and assigned to each proposal. - 4.
-The Evaluation Committee may convene to select from the highest ranked proposals a finalist(s) for interviews. - 5.
-The Evaluation Committee may conduct interviews.
+Proposals will be evaluated for completeness and compliance with the requirements of the RFP.